Connect with Sarah:

-I've been a dog trainer for over thirty years, making my living—literally—at the end of a leash.
+I've been a dog trainer for over thirty three years, making my living—literally—at the end of a leash.
+Recently been studied and been certified to work with cats and other household pets; at the end of the day we all just want to get along and be happy..
 As a working woman, wife, mother and all-around citizen of the world, I sometimes find myself at the end of a more metaphorical leash, pulled in a million different directions at once.
-Blogging about it all - kids, dogs, culture, and community- brings me back to center…until the next big tug.
+Blogging about it all - kids, pets, culture, and community- brings me back to center…until the next big tug.

-From my blog, Sarah Says, which takes a dog-centric look at life, love, and good behavior, to my contributions on the Huffington Post and other guest blogs, I tackle decision making and problem-solving with empathy & humor.
-Living and loving a dog, while sometimes challenging, can be fun once you have a tour guide to lead you down the right path!
+From my blog, Sarah Says, which takes a pet-centric look at life, love, and good behavior, to my contributions on the Huffington Post and other guest blogs, I tackle decision making and problem-solving with empathy & humor.
+Living and loving a dog, cats and other pets, while sometimes challenging, can be fun once you have a tour guide to lead you down the right path.

 Introducing my new logo; happy to be helping all pets, and their people!